Dog Arthritis: A Pain In The Joint

+The Anatomy of a Dog is truly remarkable in many ways.
 The canine skeleton, muscles and ligaments make up a strong and vigorous body and provide a full range of motion.
 Muscles furnish power to propel the dog, but without healthy bones, joints and connective tissue, the muscles cannot do their job efficiently.

 Joints are the hinges, which allow the skeleton its marvelous flexibility for walking and running, jumping and climbing.
 The joints are lubricated for smooth action by synovial (lubricating) fluid and are stabilized by tendons and ligaments.
 When joints are damaged by injury or disease, arthritis (joint inflammation), can occur.
 Whether it’s degenerative or inflammatory is generally due to the source of irritation.

 Osteoarthritis or degenerative joint disease results from the destruction of cartilage that protects the bones that frame the joint.
 Cartilage destruction can result from normal stress on abnormal joints or abnormal stress on normal joints.
 Hip dysphasia is a malformation of the hip sockets and is an example of normal stress on abnormal joints.
 Constant jumping over obstacles, stretching or tearing ligaments during strenuous exercise or injuries due to an accident are examples of abnormal stress on normal joints.

 Canine degenerative joint disease can sometimes be prevented or halted by surgical repair of the joint before arthritis progresses.
 Degenerative arthritis may not be evident until the dog has had years of abnormal stress.
 Cartilage has no nerves so the damage can progress without apparent signs until the joint is severely compromised and the lubricating fluid has thinned and lost its ability to shield the bone surfaces.